 1. Tippmann A-5 Paintball Marker

-Best Paintball Marker Overall (Editor's Choice)
+Best Paintball Gun Overall (Editor's Choice)

-Our choice for the best paintball gun of 2018, the Tippmann A-5 is designed to be a stealthy, tactical paintball gun.
+Our choice for the best paintball marker of 2019, the Tippmann A-5 is designed to be a stealthy, tactical paintball gun.
 The front grip is designed larger than the average grip, giving you a more stable and natural feel while you are holding it.
 The design is simple, but that does not mean that it is not impressive, especially with its ability to be upgraded with add-ons or modifications with ease.
 The simple design does mean that you can completely break it down within a minute, allowing you to clean it on the field if you need to while also making it easy to maintain off the field.

 The marker itself is lightweight, coming in at only 3 pounds, though it can get heavier depending on the upgrades added to it.
 Regardless, it is still quiet even though it is lightweight, ensuring you can maintain stealth when you want to.
 The A-5 is quiet because it has been stone-honed to reduce the amount of noise that it can produce.